jtauber/inflexion/docs.rst

 -------

-A ``Lexicon`` is currently a mapping between lemmas and stems where stems are dictionaries mapping key regexes to stems.
+A ``Lexicon`` is currently a mapping between lemmas and stems where stems are dictionaries mapping key regexes to stem sets.

 For example, the stems dictionary in the example below maps (for the lemma παύω) any key matching ``P`` (i.e. present forms) to the stem "παυ" and any key